Asian-Nation :: Asian American History, Demographics, & Issues

 Why did you decide to create Asian-Nation?

 Because I saw that there was a critical need for Asian Americans to represent ourselves in mainstream American society, rather than allowing others to represent us however they wanted.
 I want to directly educate people about the Asian American experience myself instead of having them rely on distorted portrayals and ignorant stereotypes.
-Throughout my life, I frequently been one of the few Asians around and in that position, having to be a "spokesperson" for the entire Asian American community and educating people a little bit at a time until they 'get it.'
+Many times throughout my life, I have been one of the few Asians around and in that position, I have had to be a "spokesperson" for the entire Asian American community and educate people a little bit at a time until they 'get it.'
 So I figured, why not create a resource where I can do just that to lots of people at once?

 The Rising Dragon of Viet Nam © ExploreVietnam.com